 There is a reason there isn’t much blue in food – blue is an appetite suppressant.
 There are no leafy blue vegetables and no blue meat.
 Blueberries are really a shade of purple, as are blue potatoes.
 Food researchers say that when humans searched for food, they avoided blue foods that were often a sign of spoiled or rotten edibles.
 Because of this, we have no appetite response to the color blue, according to Color Matters.
+This turns people off from experimenting with blue food dye.

 The orange foods you love are rich in beta carotenes and vitamin C. Orange and yellow fruits and vegetables help boost your immune system and help reduce the risk of heart disease, said Dr. Andrew Weil on his website.